-Other hikes to consider include Observation Point, or if you’re lucky enough to nab a permit, the Subway.
+Other hikes to consider include the West Rim Trail (if you’re up for a big challenge), or if you’re lucky enough to nab a permit, the Subway.

 Day 9: Say goodbye to Utah’s Mighty Five + head home (or to wherever is next).

-On the final day of your Utah national parks road trip, say goodbye to Zion National Park (if you have time for one more quick hike, we highly recommend the Canyon Overlook Trail for something fast, easy, and with a great payoff at the end) and head home–or to wherever is next!
+On the final day of your Utah national parks road trip, say goodbye to Zion National Park and head home–or to wherever is next!

 Getting to Utah’s Mighty Five (Where to Fly Into + Out Of)